Skip to content

 Recommended by: Claire, Go South West

 Just half an hour away from the city of Exeter, Exmouth is a quaint seaside town, sitting at the meeting point of the River Ex’s estuary and the beginning of the Jurassic Coast, which stretches down into Dorset.
-From Exmouth, it is possible to hike along this coast, taking in some spectacular clifftop views on the way to neighbouring town Budleigh Salterton.
+From Exmouth, you can hike along this coast, taking in some spectacular clifftop views on the way to neighbouring town Budleigh Salterton.

-There are also nearby moors and quaint surrounding countryside.
-Visit villages near Exmouth such as the medieval dwelling of East Budleigh with many historic thatched-roof buildings, and Otterton, a small village of 700 people which focuses around a mill.
-However, Exmouth is also perfect for a beach-focused holiday, with amusements, a sandy beach, and plenty of accommodation facilities!
+Visit villages near Exmouth; such as the medieval dwelling of East Budleigh with many historic thatched-roof buildings or Otterton, a small village of 700 people focused around a mill.
+Exmouth is also perfect for a beach-focused holiday, with amusements, a sandy beach, and plenty of accommodation facilities!

 10. Burgh Island